 Hobbyists like Spotted Gum for woodturning and carving, due to its workability.
 We see it as another versatile Australian timber.

-If you are getting ready to build a deck or install a timber floor, drop by Narangba Timbers and look at our Display Deck.
+If you are getting ready to build a deck or install a timber floor, drop by Narangba Timbers and look at our Decking Showroom.
 It will give you a chance to look at our many different varieties of hardwood.
 You can see how they look and feel the textures for yourself.

 If you already know what you need, you can call us to place an order for pickup or delivery.
 Our customer service is second to none.
 Call (07) 3888 1293.